Mrazi09/BGL-ML-project/README.md

-For additional information or questions, feel free to contact by email (jpedropino@ua.pt or johnppg5@gmail.com)
+For additional information or questions, feel free to contact me by email (jpedropino@ua.pt or johnppg5@gmail.com)